Humane, Neighborly and Realistic Immigration Blue Print

 Many migrants especially those from Mexico come to the United States for economic reasons and many Border States and a portion of the US economy is dependent upon this source of labor.
 Regretfully, when done illegally there is exploitation.
 Exploitation on both sides and lawlessness on both sides which harms both nations and all individuals involved.

 It is important to realize that not all of these economic migrants desire to spend their entire life in the United States.
 Many hope to return to their home nation when they have acquired sufficient wealth or perhaps new skills that will enable them to live comfortably in their country of origin.
-It is for this reason that we, as Americans should strive to endow them with just economic principles and the best that our country has to offer, in the hopes that they can then share this- not just money earned when they return.
+It is for this reason that we, as Americans should strive to endow them with just economic principles and the best that our country has to offer, in the hopes that they can then share this- not just money earned when and if they return to their native land.

 The United States also attracts and accepts refugees- those fleeing from harsh or unjust conditions, perhaps being persecuted from their country of origin.
 They too should be welcomed with the vision of preparing them to "export" the best of the United States to their country of origin in hopes of making it a more just nation.

-A long term solution needs to satisfy both law and love of neighbor, as such it is proposed that 2 year work permits for various type of employment be provided to these nations and these people and that when workers come to our nation, they be expected to obey laws and have the protection of other green card holders.
-Children born under these conditions will not be granted citizenship to the United States and taxes can be collected and paid but not social security, rather that issue can be handled by the home country.
+A long term solution needs to satisfy both law and human dignity, as such it is proposed that 2 year work permits for various type of employment be provided to these nations and these people and that when workers come to our nation, they be expected to obey laws and have the protection of other green card holders.
+Children born under these conditions will not be granted citizenship to the United States and taxes can be collected and paying into social security should be optional.

 Preserving our nation's unique culture is a viable goal and recognizing the fidelity (in the blood) nature of identity that accompanies a person based on where they were born and the fear that a given political party or politician may curry favor with migrants/refugees/immigrants through extending them social services for the explicit purpose of getting their vote needs to be addressed and the reality that many new to our nation may see it primarily as a land of opportunity and not know that our true core values worth preserving are liberty and brotherhood.
 There is precedence and acknowledgement of this in that our founding fathers wisely stipulated in the constitution that you must be native born to be our nation's President.